 - Graduate and professional students – When the student has applied for and been granted on-leave status by the Dean of the Graduate School.

 Student hourly employees are exempt from Washington State civil service law unless they exceed 516 hours in a 6-month period, in accordance with WAC 357-04-040.
-Hours worked in a temporary position(s) during the summer and other breaks in the academic year are not counted in the 516 hours.
+Hours worked in temporary position(s) during the summer and other breaks in the academic year are not counted in the 516 hours.
 Departments should keep student hourly employees in student hourly employee job profiles during summer and other academic breaks.

 Departments may utilize student hourly employees only to the extent that the student hourly employees supplement and do not displace or replace classified non-union or bargaining unit employees.
 Student hourly employees should not supervise bargaining unit employees but may supervise other student hourly employees.

 Each department is responsible for conducting its own recruitment for student hourly employment.
 Departments may post vacant positions using the services of the UW Career & Internship Center using Handshake but are not required to do so.

 Departments hiring hourly student hourly employees must: